Islandora/documentation/docs/technical-documentation/migrate-csv.md

 ## What have we learned?

-If you've made it all the way to the end here, then you've learned that you can migrate files and CSV metadata into Islandora using only yml files.
+If you've made it all the way to the end here, then you've learned that you can migrate files and CSV metadata into Islandora using only YAML files.
 You've seen how to transform data with pipelines of processing plugins and can handle numeric, text, and entity reference fields.
 You can handle multiple values for fields, and even more complicated things like `typed_relation` fields.
 And as big as this walkthrough was, we're only scratching the surface of what can be done with the Migrate API.

 ## Where to go from here?